- Title:

 Research Communications & Advocacy:

-- Highlight Epilepsy Ireland’s research investments and communicate findings and the impact of our investments to stakeholders and the general public.
+- Highlight Epilepsy Ireland’s research investments and communicate findings and the impact of our investments to stakeholders and the public.

 - Monitor national and international epilepsy research developments; communicate key news and developments in plain-English through our communications channels, including quarterly newsletter, website, e-zine, research bulletins, social media etc.